EmilStenstrom/friendlybit/posts/2006-05-01-datatypes-of-html.md

 </dl>
 ```

-Definition lists where originally made to just store definitions (as the name suggests) but it&#8217;s my opinion that they can be used for more than that.
+Definition lists where originally made to just store definitions (as the name suggests) but it's my opinion that they can be used for more than that.
 HTML lacks a lot of semantics and this is a way to extend it a bit.
 Feel free to leave a comment if you disagree.

 &nbsp;

-It&#8217;s my opinion that HTML is good at marking up structure.
-Sure there are some types of data that can&#8217;t be represented with HTML but the most common types are easy to do.
+It's my opinion that HTML is good at marking up structure.
+Sure there are some types of data that can't be represented with HTML but the most common types are easy to do.
 Do you have more types to add to the list?
 Leave a comment!